 Large wood placement would use size classes for wood that include at least three different categories.
-Typically, these size categories include 12-18 inches, 18-24 inches and 24-inches plus at diameter breast height (DBH) (i.e., 4.5 feet above the ground with bark intact) and a minimum of 18 feet in length as the primary pieces within the placement or structure.
+Typically, these size categories include 12-18 inches, 18-24 inches and 24-inches plus at diameter breast height (DBH) (i.e., measurement recorded at 4.5 feet above the ground with bark intact) and a minimum of 18 feet in length as the primary pieces within the placement or structure.
 Materials with dimensions smaller than this (e.g., shrubs, branches, smaller trees, etc.) may be incorporated (woven) into the structures for racking.
+Following these general parameters, the wood used would likely come from 40-foot long, 18- to 24-inch-diameter trees; with two-thirds of the total number having root wads and one-third without them.